 - Havana to Coco Cayo – 6 hours by car or you can take a 50 minute direct flight

-Sightseeing in Havana Cuba (includes Havana Cuba Streets)
+Guide to Sightseeing Havana Cuba (includes Havana Cuba Streets)

 There is so much to see in Havana.
 Each neighbourhood in Havana city will open up its interesting history and colorful vibe.
 Havana in divided into the following neighbourhoods –